jarrettmeyer/jarrettmeyer.github.io/_posts/2016-06-24-moving-beyond-basic-crud-apis.md

 ---
 layout: post
 title: "Moving beyond basic CRUD APIs"
 date: 2016-06-24
+description:
+thumbnail: /assets/images/nodejs-logo.png
 ---

 In a complicated API, it can be quite difficult to parse business rules.
 Often, the `PUT` endpoint becomes overloaded with every possible thing that can happen to a domain object.
 Let's look at something simple like a task list.
 Our traditional REST API would look something like this.